FrancesCoronel/personal-website-v3/_conferences/2014-08-16-stars-celebration.md

 Celebration provides opportunities for learning, collaborating, and networking with academic and industry partners.

-{% include gallery caption="I attended with other students from Hampton University."%}
+I attended with other students from Hampton University.

+{% include gallery %}